-- •Currently most of the Cross Border Electricity Trade projects are backed by government and rightly so as it brings confidence. - •Currently trade is facilitated by G2G bilateral agreements, Nodal agencies facilitates the trade. - •However looking at the scale of investment required, there is need for market form of development of CBET with Governmer playing a strong facilitator role. - •There is a need to create a Regional Power Market to support these development. - •Development of power exchange in India opens up new oppourtinutes for CBET and building Trans Power Exchange
+- •Currently most of the Cross Border Electricity Trade projects are backed by government and rightly so as it brings confidence. - •Currently trade is facilitated by G2G bilateral agreements, Nodal agencies facilitates the trade. - •However looking at the scale of investment required, there is need for market form of development of CBET with Governmer playing a strong facilitator role. - •There is a need to create a Regional Power Market to support these development. - •Development of power exchange in India opens up new oppourtinutes for CBET and building Trans Power Exchange of PHPA.MHPA.CHP.THP.KHP are not Available

 Bhutan-India India-Bangladesh India-Nepal

 Principle of The tariff for both Tala and The tariff for NVVNL PPA is as The tariff in both

 determinati Dagachhu PPAs was determined per CERC regulations (agreed Treaty/Bilateral arrangement

-on on a negotiated basis based on negotiation).
+on a negotiated basis based on negotiation).
 On the and PTC PPA was agreed based

 other hand, tariff for PTC PPA negotiation

 was determined through

 competitive bidding